zubairshakoorarbisoft/edx-platform/docs/decisions/0017-reimplement-asset-processing.rst

        (where ``<stage>`` is optionally one of the build stages described above.
 If provided, only that stage's assets will be watched.)

-       Bash wrappers around invocation(s) of `watchman <https://facebook.github.io/watchman/>`_, a popular file-watching library maintained by Meta.
-Watchman is already installed into edx-platform (and other services) via the pywatchman pip wrapper package.
+       Bash wrappers around invocations of the `watchdog library <https://pypi.org/project/watchdog/>`_ for themable/themed assets, and `webpack --watch <https://webpack.js.org/configuration/watch/>`_ for Webpack-managed assets.
+Both of these tools are available via dependencies that are already installed into edx-platform.

+       We considered using `watchman <https://facebook.github.io/watchman/>`_, a popular file-watching library maintained by Meta, but found that the Python release of the library is poorly maintained (latest release 2017) and the documentation is difficult to follow. `Django uses pywatchman but is planning to migrate off of it <https://code.djangoproject.com/ticket/34479>`_ and onto `watchfiles <https://pypi.org/project/watchfiles/>`_.
+We considered watchfiles, but decided against adding another developer dependency to edx-platform.
+Future developers could consider migrating to watchfiles if it seemed worthwile.

        Note: This adds a Python dependency to build-assets.sh.
 However, we could be clear that watchman is an *optional* dependency of build-assets.sh which enables the optional ``--watch`` feature.
 This would keep the *build* action Python-free.
 Alternatively, watchman is also available Python-free via apt and homebrew.